aR7dx/pyqt6-pdf-qrcode/doc/documentation_EN.md

 To create a custom qrcode, you can use the app's built-in qrcode generator by going to the “create” tab on the home page.

-Alternatively, we recommend you visit this site: [Qrcode Generator](https://sneakxyz.github.io/qrcode-generator-website/).
+Alternatively, you can try this site: [Qrcode Generator](https://artax01.github.io/qr-gen.xyz/).

 > You are free to choose another qrcode creation site.